enrightc/The-Gourmet-Cake-Club/README.md

 - Github pages
     - Used for hosting the deployed website.
 - Codeanywhere
-  - Used for development as a cloud-based Integtated Development Evvironment (IDE).
+  - Used for development as a cloud-based Integrtated Development Environment (IDE).